ericzhao28/AppDynamics_visualizer/README.md

 #AppDynamics Chart Visualizer
 A third-party tool that allows juxtaposing AppDynamics Controller Metrics across different servers, applications, other entities, different time periods and varying time intervals.
 Allows users to compare/analyze any combination of any amount of metrics, and then save and share the graph via a unique URL.

+#Why?
+The current metric browser only allows comparing different metrics across a set time period and with a baseline.

 #Fetching data from the controller
 As long as a controller can be publicly accessed, it should work with this tool.
 Controller information / account credentials are provided in the form for adding net metrics to the graph visualizer.